-Alzheimer’s Rarely Reported As Cause Of Death
+Alzheimer’s Disease Rarely Reported

 A provocative new study has suggested that Alzheimer’s disease causes six times as many deaths as the official statistics would indicate.
 That makes an already alarming epidemic even more frightening.

 The Centers for Disease Control and Prevention estimated that, in 2010, Alzheimer’s caused almost 84,000 deaths in the United States, a number derived from death certificates in which Alzheimer’s was listed as the main cause.
 But, in reality, the new study said Alzheimer’s was the underlying cause in more than 500,000 deaths in 2010 that were often attributed to conditions, such as pneumonia, caused by complications of Alzheimer’s.
 Those numbers would catapult Alzheimer’s from the sixth-leading cause of death in the United States to the third, behind heart disease and cancer.

 The study was led by researchers at the Rush University Medical Center in Chicago and recently published in the medical journal Neurology.
 The researchers analyzed data from more than 2,500 people ages 65 and older who had no dementia at the start and who agreed to annual clinical evaluations and cognitive tests.
 All agreed to donate their brains for autopsies after they died.